An improved holographic nodal line semimetal: An improved holographic nodal line semimetal

 \eea We can set $b_1=1$ using the scaling symmetries and take $\phi_1$ as the shooting parameter.
 This type of IR geometry only exist for $M/b>0.8597$, when we continuously tune the shooting parameter $\phi_1$.

 The profiles of $\phi,\, \mathcal{B}_{tz}/u$ and $\mathcal{B}_{xy}/f$ for parameters close to $(M/b)_c$ as a function of radial coordinate are illustrated in Fig. \ref{fig:background}.
 As we gradually tune $M/b$ these profiles change smoothly from boundary to an intermediate scale $r/b \propto 10^{-5}$.
 However, the matter fields flow discontinuously to different types of IR profiles.
 Close to $(M/b)_c$, the geometry for three phases first flows to an intermediate Lifshitz type geometry from UV and then splits into different types of IR geometry.
 We can compare the background geometries in the holographic models with and without the imposed the self-dual constraint.
 There is an extra dynamical component in $B_{ab}$ in the improved NLSM model.
 The profiles of $\phi$ and $B_{xy}$, as well as the type of the emergent symmetries at low-energy are similar to the model \cite{Liu:2018bye} in all the three phases.
-Then we come to the question whether the topological properties are similar in this improved NLSM model or we can find any new feature.
+Then we come to the question what the topological properties are in this improved NLSM model, which will be studied in the next sections where we studied the properties of fermionic operator by probing massive fermions in the bulk.

 Finally, the dependence of the free energy density as a function of $M/b$ in this system is shown in Fig. \ref{fig:freeE}.
-We find that the free energy density smoothly across the quantum phase transition point when we increase $M/b$.
+We find that the free energy density smoothly across the quantum phase transition point as $M/b$ increase and the first derivative of the free energy density with respect to $M/b$ reaches the same value in the vicinity of $(M/b)_c$ from two phases.
+Therefore, we conclude the topological phase transition in this improved NLSM is a continuous phase transition, while the self-duality does not change the order of the transition.